Patriarchal Exarchate in South-East Asia: Background

-Eastern Orthodoxy initially developed in Korea in connection with the activities of the Korean spiritual mission of the Russian Orthodox Church in the early 20th century.
-After the revolution of 1917, in conditions of turmoil and unprecedented dispersion of the flock of the Russian Orthodox Church in different countries of the world, the first Russian parishes appeared in Southeast Asia: in the Philippines and in the Dutch East Indies (now Indonesia), which at that time were subordinate to the Russian Orthodox Church Outside Russia.
+In East Asia, Eastern Orthodoxy initially developed in Korea in connection with the activities of the Korean spiritual mission of the Russian Orthodox Church in the early 20th century.
+After the Russian revolution of 1917, in conditions of turmoil and unprecedented dispersion of the flock of the Russian Orthodox Church in different countries of the world, the first Russian parishes appeared in Southeast Asia: in the Philippines and in the Dutch East Indies (now Indonesia), which at that time were subordinate to the Russian Orthodox Church Outside Russia.
 Missionary activity at that time was not carried out, so the departure of Russian refugees from Southeast Asia led to the disappearance of these parishes.
 Russian spiritual mission in South Korea in 1955 was transferred to the Patriarchate of Constantinople.

 After the collapse of the Soviet Union, immigrants from the former Soviet Union and other traditionally Orthodox countries began to arrive in Southeast Asia.
-However, there were practically no Eastern Orthodox parishes on this area, and the Moscow Patriarchate did not have it at all.
+However, there were practically no Eastern Orthodox parishes on this area, and the Moscow Patriarchate did not have any at all.
 Gradually the situation began to change.
 In 1999, hegumen Oleg (Cherepanin) founded the St. Nicholas parish in Bangkok.
 In 2001, hegumen Oleg was appointed head of the then established Representation of The Russian Orthodox Church in the Kingdom of Thailand, which was also responsible for Laos and Cambodia.
 After the registration of the Russian Orthodox Church in Thailand in 2008, it became possible to open parishes across the country.
 As of 2018, there were 10, and all of them had permanent churches built.
 In addition, a theological college was built and opened on the island of Phuket to train people of South-East Asia who converted to Orthodoxy.
 Three parishes in Cambodia were established, with churches were built for two of them.
 Since 2014, the Russian Orthodox mission in the Philippines began to develop.
 In 2018, there were 16 parishes of the Moscow Patriarchate in the Philippines, mainly on the island of Mindanao.
 Two Russian Orthodox communities were created in Vietnam, one in Vũng Tàu (since 2002) and the other in Hanoi (since 2016).
-In Indonesia, the parishes of the Moscow Patriarchate were opened in Jakarta, Surabaya and Bali.
+In Indonesia, the parishes of the Moscow Patriarchate were opened in Bekasi, Surabaya, and Bali.
+In 2007, Act of Canonical Communion with the Moscow Patriarchate which regularized ROCOR as semi-autonomous church within Russian Orthodox Church entails indirect incorporation of pre-existing ROCOR parishes in Indonesia and Philippines into Moscow Patriarchate.
+Thus, Russian Orthodoxy had both direct and indirect presence in the region.

 On October 21, 2016, the Holy Synod of the Russian Orthodox Church appointed Bishop Sergius (Chashin) of Solnechnogorsk as the administrator for the parishes of the Moscow Patriarchate in Southeast and East Asia.
 He took care of parishes in Cambodia, Indonesia, Laos, Malaysia, Singapore, the Philippines, the DPRK, the Republic of Korea and Viet Nam.
 A separate structure was formed for Thailand: the Patriarchal Parishes in Thailand, subordinated directly to the Patriarch of Moscow and all Rus'.